Skip to Content

 Drug-Related Offenses

 According to Minnesota Statutes § 152.025, fifth-degree controlled substance offenses typically involve the possession of small amounts of illegal drugs.
+Being charged with such an offense can lead to complications in professional licensure and employment opportunities.

 Assault Crimes

 Assault charges, particularly fifth-degree assault under Minnesota Statutes § 609.224, are also common misdemeanors and involve inflicting or attempting to inflict bodily injury on another person.
+Such charges can arise from a variety of situations, including heated verbal disputes or minor physical altercations.

 Possible Consequences of Misdemeanor Convictions

 The consequences of misdemeanor convictions include immediate legal penalties and long-term repercussions.
+Understanding these consequences can help individuals make informed decisions about their defense strategy and future actions.

 The legal penalties for a misdemeanor can vary depending on the severity of the offense: